stefaanc/psconsole/README.md

 A couple of other properties we want to adapt
 - The title of the PowerShell console window, including an indication when we are running in elevated mode
 - An indication in the prompt when we are running in elevated mode
+- The window size
+- The font and font-size in the console

 To control all of this, we use a script `Apply-PSConsoleSettings.ps1` in combination with a JSON configuration file.
 You can find the default configuration for a project in `$ROOT\.psconsole.json`.

+Some of these properties cannot be changed by a script like `Apply-PSConsoleSettings.ps1`, but can be changed in the registry (which we prefer not to do) or in the properties of a shortcut to PowerShell:
+- The color palette used by the console

+Finally, some of these properties can be both changed from within a console or in the shortcut to a console.
+We elected to set the following in the properties of a shortcut:
+- The window size

 ### The color palette